Three steps to clear answers

 What is microdeletion?

-A microdeletion syndrome is lacking a small part of a chromosome and is named after the part of the chromosome that is missing.
-Harmony NIPT kan look for the 22q11.2 microdeletion, the most common genetic cause of intellectual disability and heart failure after Down’s syndrome.
+A microdeletion syndrome occurs when a small part of a chromosome is missing and is named after the part of the chromosome that is absent.
+NIPT by Life Genomics can evaluate risk for up to 92 deletions and duplications, including the 22q11.2 microdeletion (DiGeorge syndrome), the most common genetic cause of intellectual disability and heart defects after Down syndrome.